kachark/FormFlight/README.md

 ```

 Additional possible visualizations include:
-* 3-dimensional animation of the agent and target swarms evolving over time.
+* 3-dimensional animation of the agent swarm evolving over time.

 * Histograms using data from all ensembles in a given directory.
-NOTE: must specify the 'agent'V'target' scenarios of the ensembles being loaded
+NOTE: must specify the scenario of the ensembles being loaded

 _For examples, please refer to the Examples page.

-### Tests
+### Tests (In development)

 In order to run tests: